devbk007/conference_web_application/README.md

     ```
     A prompt screen will appear, if running for the first time.
 Configure by using the test user email id given in step 5.

+11. If "No such table " error happens, run the following command
+     ```
+    python manage.py migrate --run-syncdb
+    ```

 #### Tip
 If refresh error occur, then delete the token files and rerun.